 2 tablespoons (30g) butter, cut into 3 even pieces

 2 slices hearty white bread, such as Pepperidge Farm or Arnold

-2 slices American, cheddar, or Jack cheese
+2 to 4 slices American, cheddar, or Jack cheese

 10-inch nonstick skillet

 |Nutrition Facts (per serving)|

 |Dietary Fiber 1g||2%|

 |Total Sugars 7g|